API Documentation

 • timestep (str, optional) – maximum timestep to consider, by default “1D”.
 The gradient is not calculated for values that lie farther apart.

-corrections – a series with same index as the input timeseries containing corrections.
+corrections – a series with same index as the input time series containing corrections.
 Suspect values are set to np.nan.

-Return type
+Return type:

 pd.Series

-traval.rulelib.rule_offset_detection(series, threshold=0.15, updown_diff=0.1, max_gap='7D', return_df=False)[source]
+traval.rulelib.rule_offset_detection(series, threshold=0.15, updown_diff=0.1, max_gap='7D', search_method='time', return_df=False)[source]

 Detection rule, detect periods with an offset error.